Israel's Netanyahu warns of cyber risks that can down fighter jets

 Israeli cyber exports last year amounted to $3.8 billion, Netanyahu said, adding: “We are punching about 200 times above our weight here.”

-The Beersheba centre brings together military, academia and businesses, which is a risk with regard to Israel’s military applications.
+The Beersheba center brings together military, academia and businesses, which is a risk with regard to Israel’s military applications.

-“But I’m willing to take on that risk because I think cybersecurity growth through cooperation and cybersecurity as a business is tremendous,” he said.
-(Reporting by Tova Cohen Editing by Gareth Jones)
+“But I’m willing to take on that risk because I think cyber security growth through cooperation and cyber security as a business is tremendous,” he said.